-This wildlife sanctuary with an area of around 86 square kilometers has Eight routes for nature trails.
-They vary in trekking distance ranging from half a kilometer to five kilometers.
-It is Ideal for those looking for trails in and around Goa.
+This wildlife sanctuary, with an area of around 86 square kilometers, has Eight routes for nature trails.
+They vary in trekking distance, ranging from half a kilometer to five kilometers.
+It is ideal for those looking for trails in and around Goa.

-Fauna includes four-horned antelope, gaur, monkey, wild boar, hump-nosed pit viper, Malabar pit viper, Malabar trogon, white-bellied woodpecker, flying squirrel, slender loris, Indian pangolin, velvet-fronted nuthatch, mouse deer, heart-spotted woodpecker, Malayan bittern, speckled piculet, draco or flying lizard, Malabar tree toad, golden-back gliding snake, etc.
+Fauna includes four-horned antelope, gaur, monkey, wild boar, hump-nosed pit viper, Malabar pit viper, Malabar trogon, white-bellied woodpecker, flying squirrel, slender loris, Indian pangolin, velvet-fronted nuthatch, mouse deer, heart-spotted woodpecker, Malayan bittern, speckled piculet, Draco or flying lizard, Malabar tree toad, golden-back gliding snake, etc.

 How Do I Go to Cotigao Wildlife Sanctuary?

 Forest Department rents out one two-bedded suite room at Poinguinim.
-You can also stay at the watchtower in the night after getting required permission in advance from The Deputy Conservator of Forests, Third Floor, Junta House, Panaji, Goa, India.
+You can also stay at the watchtower in the night after getting the required permission in advance from The Deputy Conservator of Forests, Third Floor, Junta House, Panaji, Goa, India.